-Consulting Teacher Assignment Maximum Caseload Stipend Per Assigned Teacher

-Each Referred Teacher 1 \$5000/year

-Each Voluntary Participating 3 \$750/semester
+Consulting Teacher Assignment Maximu m Caseload Stipend Per Assigned Teacher Each Referred Teacher 1 \$5000/year Each Voluntary Participating Teacher 3 \$750/semester Each New District Teacher 2 \$750/semester or two (2) New District Teachers

-Teacher

-Each New District Teacher 2 \$750/semester

 - 25.13.1.4.
 The stipend is based on full year participation for a Referred Teacher.
-If staff participates less than the above term, the stipend will be pro-rated, one month equaling one-ninth (1/9) of full year stipend. - 25.13.1.5 A Consulting Teacher shall work with no more than: one (1) Referred Teacher or three (3) Voluntary Participating Teachers or two (2) New District Teachers - 25.13.1.6.
+If staff participates less than the above term, the stipend will be prorated, one month equaling one-ninth (1/9) of full year stipend. - 25.13.1.5 A Consulting Teacher shall work with no more than: one (1) Referred Teacher or three (3) Voluntary Participating Teachers

+- 25.13.1.6.
 A BTSA Support Provider shall work with no more than two (2) BTSA participants. - 25.13.1.7.
 The BTSA Support Provider shall be paid an annual stipend according to the following assignments: BTSA Support Provider: